pauljrhodes/ramblers-library/architecture.md

 # Ramblers Library Architecture
 Comprehensive Architectural Overview + High-Level Design (HLD)

-> **Scope**: Ramblers Library as a Joomla *site library* aggregating `jsonwalks`, `leaflet`, `event`, `organisation`, `accounts`, and shared utilities (caching, errors, geometry, HTML).【F:ramblers.xml†L2-L58】
+> **Scope**: Ramblers Library as a Joomla *site library* aggregating `jsonwalks`, `leaflet`, `event`, `organisation`, `accounts`, and shared utilities (caching, errors, geometry, HTML).

 ## 0. Quick orientation

 ### 0.1 What this library does (in one sentence)
-It retrieves walk/event data (primarily from Walk Manager), normalises it into a domain model, then renders listings, maps, and calendar exports consistently across Joomla sites.【F:jsonwalks/feed.php†L18-L200】【F:leaflet/script.php†L21-L151】【F:ics/output.php†L14-L78】
+It retrieves walk/event data (primarily from Walk Manager), normalises it into a domain model, then renders listings, maps, and calendar exports consistently across Joomla sites using a shared asset pipeline.

 ### 0.2 Key Classes by Module